hcrlau/Video-Game-Sales-Analysis/README.md

 - jp_sales:	Japanese sales of copies in millions
 - pal_sales:	European & African sales of copies in millions
 - other_sales:	Rest of world sales of copies in millions
-- release_date:	Date the game was released on
+- release_date:	Date of the game's initial release

 ## Tasks Included